 Generally, meals supplied to passengers on planes are preferably fine for people with diabetes.
-However, if you desire, long haul flights or flights greater than two hours in duration, may supply diet specific meals with confirmation reservation needed 24 hours before departure.
+However, if you desire, long-haul flights or flights greater than two hours in duration may supply diet-specific meals with confirmation reservation needed 24 hours before departure.
 Although these diabetic meals may be available they usually contain limited carbohydrates.
-However make sure that you have adequate carbohydrates packed in your hand luggage to cover all eventualities in case they do not serve food inflight.
+However, make sure that you have adequate carbohydrates packed in your hand luggage to cover all eventualities in case they do not serve food on flight.
 Do not put your food supplies in the overhead compartments.
 There is nothing worse than being on a turbulent flight when you are not allowed to move from your seat to access your bag from the overhead compartments.

 Travelling by land